Internal energy and information flows mediate input and output power in bipartite molecular machines: Model

 \section{Model}

-The two subsystems \X~and \Y~are modeled as energetically coupled subsystems, each performing a biased random walk on a periodic energy landscape driven by a constant chemical driving force.
+\stkout{The two subsystems} Two machine components \X~and \Y~(e.g., representing F$_{\rm O}$ and F$_1$) are modeled as energetically coupled subsystems, each performing a biased random walk on a periodic energy landscape (representing a single mechanochemical cycle) driven by a constant chemical driving force due to the chemical species (e.g., protons or ATP and its hydrolysis products) that are externally maintained at constant out-of-equilibrium concentrations by other cellular machinery.
 A sketch of the system is shown in Fig.~\ref{fig:sketch}.
-The two-dimensional energy landscape of the joint system has a contribution for each individual subsystem and a coupling contribution:
+The two-dimensional energy landscape of the joint system has a contribution for each individual subsystem and a \stkout{coupling} contribution due to mechanical coupling (e.g., ATP synthase's crankshaft) between subsystems:

 Here \x~and \y~are the respective states of the subsystems, each with periodic boundary conditions ($\ex, \ey \in [0, 2 \pi)$); $E^\ddagger$ is the barrier height of each (untilted) subsystem-specific landscape; and $E_{\rm couple}$ is the strength of the coupling between subsystems.
 The cosine potentials with 3 metastable states incorporate straightforward periodic boundary conditions.